Input design for the optimal control of networked moments: Controlling the average

 \subsection{State selection with average-state goals}

-In this section, we will use the standard method of Lagrange multipliers to derive a minimum-energy final state for a system subject to a constraint on its central tendency through the average value of nodes at evaluation time $t^*$.
-We focus on the average, but this analysis holds for \textit{any linear combination} of network states.
-We will solve this as instance of the constrained eigenvalue problem of \cite{gander1989constrained}.
-In this case, constraints take the form:
+In this section, we will use the standard method of Lagrange multipliers to derive a minimum-energy final state for a system subject to a linear constraint on its central tendency, such as the average value of nodes at evaluation time $t^*$.
+In this case, constraints take the form for some threshold $\eta \in \mathbb{R}$ and vector $\gamma\in \mathbb{R}^n$.

-Under the optimal controllers, the minimum energy required to control the system from initial state $x_0$ to final state $x$ by the time $t=t^*$ (beginning, without loss of generality, at time $t=0$) has been found by \cite{lindmark2018minimum} to have the following closed-form solution: Where $W^{-1}$ is the inverse of the following matrix called the {\it reachability Gramian}: The notations $W$, $W(B)$, and $W(B;A,t^*)$ will be used interchangably depending on context.
+Under the optimal input signals, the minimum energy required to control the system from initial state $x_0$ to final state $x \in \text{span} (C)$ by the time $t=t^*$ (beginning, without loss of generality, at time $t=0$) is known \cite{lindmark2018minimum} to have the following closed-form solution where $W^{\dagger}$ is the Moore-Penrose pseudoinverse of the following matrix called the {\it reachability Gramian} The notations $W$, $W(B)$, and $W(B;A,t^*)$ will be used interchangably depending on context.
 Initially, we will focus on the situation in which $B$ is fixed, in which case it will be convenient to drop the functional notation $W(B)$ in favor of simply $W$.
 Whenever a $W$ appears, however, it will be important to remember that it may be viewed as a function of the control schematic $B$ in the case of endogenous input placement.
 The invertibility of $W$ is guaranteed provided that the system is controllable under the given control schematic $B$.

 In this section, we will take the control input schematic $B$ to be given, but we will relax this assumption later in order to explain how switching driver sets can lead to savings on control input energy cost.
 Using this, it is straightforward to derive the final state $x^*$ which satisfies the constraint at the lowest possible cost.
 That is, the optimal final state is given by the solution of the minimization of (\ref{energy}) subject to constraint (\ref{meanconstraint}).
-We will use $\mathbbm{1}$ to denote an $n\times 1$ column vector of ones and define $\alpha \triangleq \mathbbm{1}^\top e^{t^* A}x_0 - n\eta$ for convenience.
-As with the Gramian matrix, we will denote this as a constant $\alpha$ because it is independent of $B$.
-We also make the following assumptions: \begin{assumption} The constraint binds; the system would not autonomously satisfy the state constraint of consideration at time $t^*$. \end{assumption}
+We will use $\mathds{1}$ to denote an $n\times 1$ column vector of ones and define $\alpha(\gamma) \triangleq \gamma^\top e^{t^* A}x_0 - \eta$ for convenience.
+We will denote this as a constant $\alpha$ because it is independent of $B$.